 A perimeter line is a great safety addition that gives an easy hand hold for a kayaker that ends up in the water.
 While deck bungees can also provide great hand holds, a non-bungee line around the perimeter with something to raise it off the deck a touch (stand-offs, little balls, etc… but never knots) to allow for an easier hand hold, can provide a more secure grip when things get hairy.

 I’ve seen this in a few forms, usually involving a bungee that is stretched over the paddle shaft and hooked over a button or J-hook.
+We found a cockpit lip clip at NRS that looks intriguing if you are using a Sit-In kayak.
 A paddle holder keeps the paddle secured to the kayak, as opposed to floating in the water, as if on a paddle leash.
 On my Tarpon 160 I use a short section of 3/16 in. line which is tied to a pad eye on one end, and has a brass clip on the other.
 I secure a paddle blade under a deck bungee near the bow, and wrap the paddle holder line around the paddle shaft, clipped to a pad eye beside the seat.
 This arrangement holds my paddle securely in place along the side of the kayak.